-ENG 517 is offered each fall, and ENG 508 Contemporary Critical Theory or another literary theory (e.g., ENG 509 Poetic Theory) option is offered each spring.
-We strongly recommend that MA and MS students take ENG 508 or its equivalent as soon as possible in their course of study, particularly if you are full-time and hope to finish within 2 years.
+ENG 517 is offered each fall, and one of our Contemporary Critical and Theoretical Approaches courses (ENG 508, 509, or 521) is offered each spring.
+We strongly recommend that MA and MS students take their theory requirement as soon as possible in their course of study, particularly if you are full-time and hope to finish within 1 1⁄2-2 years.
 Theory courses are also appropriate for MFA students or as an additional elective in the MAT.